Damp toolbox 1: Introduction to causes and solving issues

 Comfort - At the same time, damp air takes away more heat from our skin.
 It makes us feel colder.

 Health issues - Damp encourages the growth of moulds, bacteria, and viruses.
 All have associated health risks.
 Some people are susceptible to allergic reaction or asthma attacks as a result.
 This particularly affects older people, babies, and young children, and those with respiratory problems.

 Condensation - We often see condensation on windows, tiles in bathrooms, walls and even doors and walls.
 So much water has built up in the air that it gets dumped onto cold surfaces.
 Persistent condensation can be annoying and can lead to visible mould issues.
-It is impossible to eliminate ALL condensation in all weathers though.
-Showering will create a lot of damp air.
+It is usually impossible to never see ANY condensation in a home.
+In particular showering will create a lot of damp air.
 Condensation in the immediate room is almost impossible to stop.
 But, in a home with good ventilation or generally low levels of humidity, this condensation will soon disappear and not cause problems.

 Hidden mould and rot - If damp air finds its way into hidden, often cool parts of the home it can create mould issues that are out of sight.
 Examples include behind kitchen cupboards, bath panels and skirting boards, on walls and cold corners behind furniture.
 Damp air can also find its way into the building's structure.
 This can sometimes lead to significant damage, such as slowly rotting floor or roof timbers.